dala318/esphome-rego600/README.md

 # H60-OS
-Husdata H60 Arduino get started code
+Follow up to Husdata H60 Arduino get started code (https://github.com/peterarandis/H60-OS)
-HUSDATA.SE, Peter Hansson. h60@husdata.se

-Open H60 Arduino code as a foundation for own development projects on the H60 platform Provided as-is with no support.
-Can be freely used in personal och commercial projects.
+To be used as custom component to ESPHome

 Functions:
   - Wifi connection with DHCP and fixed SSID/PASS
   - Basic code for communication with heat pump
-  - Web page showing status and heat pump data
+  - Web page showing status and heat pump data (ESPHome)
-  - restAPI at  /api/alldata
   - LED status H60 red/green
   - Routine for button pushed
-  - Debug printout via serial/usb port

 Add the following to your ESPHome config